 - Patients who are pregnant or planning to become pregnant during the duration of the treatment

-PTNS has recently been approved by NICE and is now one of range of therapies Mr Hextall offers for urinary urgency and urinary incontinence at Spire Hospital Harpenden and Spire Hospital Bushey.
+PTNS has recently been approved by NICE and is now one of range of therapies Mr Hextall offers at St Albans City Hospital (NHS) for urinary urgency and urinary incontinence.

 Please click here for further information.

-6. Bladder Botox injections.
-Botulinum toxin (Botox) has been used for cosmetic reasons for many years and it is now licenced to treat bladder overactivity, which is one of the most common causes of troublesome symptoms of urgency, frequency and urinary incontinence.
-Click here for Bladder Botox information sheet.
+6. Bladder Botulinum injections.
+Botulinum toxin has been used for cosmetic reasons for many years and it is now licenced to treat bladder overactivity, which is one of the most common causes of troublesome symptoms of urgency, frequency and urinary incontinence.
+Click here for Bladder Botulinum information sheet.

 7. Surgery.
 Women with Mixed Incontinence (an overactive bladder and a weakness causing stress incontinence) may benefit from surgery but usually only when the bladder has been calmed down by medication.